muxyz/website/proposal.md

 lives or the way we interact with people and the world around us.
 </p>

-<p>We're proposing a new community app platform built from the ground up based around group first experiences
+<p>We're proposing a new app platform built from the ground up based on group first experiences
 using text based messaging and voice interfaces rather than addictive feed scrolling and point and click UIs.
 </p>
 </div>